simonwittber/middleman/README.md

 # middleman
-A PubSub &amp; Request/Response WebSocket Server, in Go.
+A PubSub & Request/Response WebSocket Server, in Go.

 MiddleMan distributes messages between connected services and clients.
 It